-Gossom and his wife Joyce are owners of Best Gurl, inc., a multi-platform company committed to all forms of effective communication.
-In the past Gossom has served as the chair of the Auburn University Foundation Board and currently serves as a director on the Auburn Research and Technology Foundation.
+Gossom and his wife, joyce, are owners of Best Gurl, inc. a unique multi-platform company committed to all forms of effective communication.
+Gossom has served as the chair of the Auburn University Foundation Board and currently serves as a director on the Auburn Research and Technology Foundation.
 He is a life member of the Auburn Alumni Association.